Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Other agencies involved with the acquisition include the state Wildlife Conservation Board, the Sierra Nevada Conservancy, the Nature Conservancy, and the Trust for Public Land.
 The deal was completed in 2012 but the land was to remain off-limits to the public until 2017.

-Thirty-six camping sites open up on August 1st, 2017.
+Thirty-six camping sites opened up on August 1st, 2017.
 These sites are open to tents and RVs and include picnic tables, fire pits, and bear boxes.

 Webber Lake also has a nice day-use area as well.
 Day users and campers will enjoy fishing, boating, picnicking, and hiking.